 Under the previous accounting standard, the initial upfront payment of \$25.0 million from MDCO was initially recorded as deferred revenue.
 During the fourth quarter of 2014, we recognized as revenue a portion of the \$10.0 million milestone payment earned in December 2014 equal to the percentage of the performance period completed when the milestone was earned.
-During the fourth quarter of 2017, we recognized as revenue a portion of the \$20.0 million milestone payment earned in November 2017 equal to the percentage of the performance period completed when the milestone was earned.
+During the fourth quarter of 2017, we recognized as revenue a portion of the \$20.0 million milestone payment earned in November 2017 equal to the performance period completed when the milestone was earned in November 2017 equal to the performance period completed when the milestone payment earned in November 2017 equal to the performance period completed when the milestone was earned.